 One particular point we want to make if you choose foreign land: you must fully educate yourself on the rules and regulations wherever you invest, as investing laws and guidelines vary from country to country.
 You also need to perform the usual due diligence as you would with any other option and work with professionals (realtors, attorneys, etc.) in those countries who are fully versed in foreign acquisitions to ensure your investments are in compliance with their requirements.

-An example of how investors hope to earn income on foreign investments for long-term earning potential lies in Europe, specifically Britain, since their recent vote to leave the European Union.
+An example of how investors hope to earn long-term income by investing in foreign real estate–there are potential opportunities in Europe, specifically Britain, since their recent vote to leave the European Union.
 An article published by Independent.co.uk, reports that since the Brexit vote, the value of the pound has dropped to a 30-year low and overseas investors are said to be quickly moving in to acquire property in London, as domestic buyers bail.
 Although the long-term, global impact of Brexit remain to be seen the initial decline combined with a weaker pound, may provide a great opportunity to invest abroad in some of these markets at a discounted price.

 The current global economy is reported to have benefited American property investors by strengthening the value of property in the U.S. According to an article published on Forbes.com, based on a survey performed by Colliers International, 94 percent of survey respondents planning to invest in more real estate in 2016 will increase investments in U.S. properties.